 Metropolitan Transit Authority (MTA )

 Los Angeles, CA – Public Transportation Street Cars used to dominate the greater Los Angeles area serving many communities and locations.
 These were eventually phased out in the early 1960’s.
 Today, the (MTA) operates the second largest metro system in the country.
-Los Angeles has quite a large metro – but it still needs to be built out further in sections.
-Extending the red line down more of Wilshire and or to Santa Monica etc would be an excellent idea and would allow one access to all the west side of Los Angeles via train.
-Approval has been given to build out the LA Metro all the way to Santa Monica (their main business district) and construction is scheduled to start later in 2010 or 2011.
-This is going to be a fantastic addition once completed.
+Los Angeles has quite a large metro – but it still needs to be built out further in sections and has been and is also in the process of being extended.

 When you think of Metro in other big cities you think, “metro, ok underground”.
 However only sections of the LA metro are actually underground – much of it is above ground, i.e., blue line, green line, much of the yellow line.
 The Metro is quite easy to use due to the fact that there are not a lot of different lines and they are so spread out.